 Working Walls should be updated accordingly and built upon.
 This should include:

-- The hexagonal grid, exposing pupils to the designer
+- The hexagonal grid, exposing pupils to the designer.

-- Photographs of the designer
+- Photographs of the designer.

-- Photographs/images/examples of relevant or existing products linked to the learning module
+- Photographs/images/examples of relevant or existing products linked to unit. -

-- Key technical language
+- Key technical language.

-- An example of children's learning
+- An example of children's learning.